 This bill amends Section 10-11-8 of the New Mexico Statutes to expand the definition of "peace officers" eligible to return to work under specific conditions after retirement.
-The new language specifies that a "peace officer" includes not only those appointed by the attorney general or district attorney but also any state employee with a duty to maintain public order or make arrests for crime, whether that duty is broad or limited to specific crimes.
-This change aims to clarify the categories of retired members who can be reemployed in various public safety roles.
+The new language specifies that a "peace officer" includes not only those appointed by the attorney general or district attorney but also any employee of the state with a duty to maintain public order or make arrests for crime, whether that duty is broad or limited to specific crimes.
+This change aims to clarify and broaden the scope of who qualifies as a peace officer under the law.

 Statutes affected: